 - Add the add-on from the Firefox add-ons store here.

 - The extension is now installed and you should no longer see ads on Twitch.

 Fix 3: Use Twitchls.com

-This fix is also really simple and just requires you to use another website to watch the stream.
-It’s still live and chat will still work so no need to worry about that.
+This fix is also super simple.
+It just requires you to use another website.
+The stream is still live and the chat will still work, so no need to worry about that.

 Here is how to block ads on Twitch:

 - When you encounter an ad in Twitch, just add ls before the .tv in the address bar and replace the .tv with .com.
 So, for example, you just change https://www.twitch.tv/channelname to https://www.twitchls.com/channelname